dovecot/documentation/source/configuration_manual/authentication/auth_policy.rst

 server can be used to decide whether the connecting user is permitted, tarpitted or outright rejected.
-While dovecot can do tarpitting and refusal on its own, this adds support for making cluster-wide decisions to make it easier to deter and defeat bruteforce attacks.
+While dovecot can do tarpitting and refusal on its own, this adds support for making cluster-wide decisions to make it easier to deter and defeat brute force attacks.

 Known issues
 ------------